 Let me start with the latter claim.
 Why can maximally certain propositions not have, or be, reasons?
-Observe first that, if A is maximally certain, it is so under any conditions; this is so at least if doxastic states satisfy an analogue to the formula of total probability, i.e., if the degree of belief in a certain proposition is in some sense a weighted mixture of the conditional degrees of beliefs of that proposition under mutually disjoint and jointly exhaustive conditions.
+Observe first that, if A is maximally certain, it is so under any conditions; this is so at least if doxastic states satisfy an analogue to the formula of total probability, i.e., if the degree of belief in a proposition is in some sense a weighted mixture of the conditional degrees of beliefs of that proposition under mutually disjoint and jointly exhaustive conditions.
 This observation entails that no proposition can be a reason, in my sense, for a maximally certain proposition.
 If one further accepts the symmetry of the reason relation, then this in turn entails that maximal certainties cannot be reasons for other propositions either.
 But one may also argue that a maximal certainty cannot be a reason for other propositions because relative to the negation of a maximal certainty, to which the minimal degree of belief should be assigned, no conditional degrees of belief can be defined.
-For, if such conditional degrees of belief were non-trivially explained, i.e. in such a way that they may have different values, this would entail an impossible splitting-up of the minimal degree of belief into several different degrees.
+For, if such conditional degrees of belief were nontrivially explained, i.e. in such a way that they may have different values, this would entail an impossible splitting-up of the minimal degree of belief into several different degrees.
 This reasoning establishes a large class of exceptions to the coherence principles, namely the set of maximally certain propositions all of which cannot engage into reason relations.

 The next question is: Which propositions are maximally certain?
 There seem to be two kinds.
 The first kind consists of propositions which are a priori in the sense of being necessarily believed in any doxastic state capable of grasping them.
-All analytic propositions, like "bachelors are unmarried" or "5+7=12", are a priori.
-But there also are Kripkean non-analytic propositions a priori like "I exist," "I am here now," "the F is an F"(provided that "the F" is read referentially), and reduction sentences for dispositions (cf. Spohn 1997) - a class of propositions which strongly recommends itself for further investigation.
+All analytic propositions, like "bachelors are unmarried" or "5 + 7 = 12", are a priori.
+But there also are Kripkean non-analytic propositions a priori like "I exist", "I am here now", "the F is an F" (provided that "the F" is read referentially), and reduction sentences for dispositions (cf. Spohn 1997) - a class of propositions which strongly recommends itself for further investigation.
 Still, the fact that such a priori propositions do not fall under the scope of the coherence principles is no cause for worry.
 The coherence principles are designed for empirical beliefs a posteriori, and thus this kind of exception is easily tolerable.

 Besides, however, it is usually held that there is a second class of propositions which are maximally certain, namely, facts of consciousness.
-These comprise facts about my perceptual or experiential state such as "I am now appeared redly" (to use not causally explain its own present beliefs, and it would require some explanation to show how the present thesis is implicitly contained in that argument.
-I am grateful to Wolfgang Benkewitz for alerting me to assertions of this kind.

-Chisholm's phrase) or "I am in pain now", facts about my present propositional attitudes like "I think that A", "I believe that A", "I desire A to be the case", or "I intend to do A", and maybe other kinds of facts.
+These comprise facts about my perceptual or experiential state such as "I am now appeared redly" (to use Chisholm's phrase) or "I am in pain now", facts about my present propositional attitudes like "I think that A", "I believe that A", "I desire A to be the case", or "I intend to do A", and maybe other kinds of facts.
 If these propositions are maximally certain, the strategy presently considered apparently fails.